JVM microservices - run Docker containers on Windows

 Environment variables -

-environment variables, assumed to be managed via Control Panel
+Windowsenvironment variables, assumed to be managed via Control Panel

 -

-containers because it is bundled with GIT-SCM project.
+In fact, Docker Toolbox for Windows comprises everything for running Docker containers because it is bundled with GIT-SCM project.

 Unfortunately the default installation has few drawbacks